vyslixdev/wsdestroyer/README.md

+# Notice
+I'm **NOT** responsible for any storage issues that happens to your PC.
+You agreed to this, and can simply delete your workspace folder.

-# wsdestroyer
+# Text Here
-A consentual script that slowly overtime fills up your "Workspace" folder in your Exploit.
-Fun to mess around with!
+To be completed...